 Explore References & Resources

 Using cuCIM, multidimensional, high-resolution images of tissue can be loaded and rendered quickly for educating, collaborating, and diagnosing in digital pathology.

 Challenges in Image Processing & Image I/O

 Data scientists and researchers in scientific fields face technical challenges related to data selection, acquisition, preparation, loading, and management.
-When developing pre and post processing scripts for computer vision tasks and performing image I/O operations with say multidimensional image data, data scientists and researchers face further challenges with required development time, compute power, and complications in workflow.
+When developing pre- and post-processing scripts for computer vision tasks and performing image I/O operations with multidimensional image data, data scientists and researchers face further challenges with development time, compute power, and workflow complications.
 This type of data could include:

-Image dataset sizes are large, highly-detailed in composition, and image analysis workflows require significant processing and high-resolution rendering.
-Loading and decoding n-dimensional (or multidimensional) image data can be slow, manually-intensive, and cumbersome. cuCIM reduces these bottlenecks for multidimensional image I/O and processing.
+Image dataset sizes are large and highly detailed in composition, and image analysis workflows require significant processing and high-resolution rendering.
+Loading and decoding n-dimensional (or multidimensional) image data can be slow, manually intensive, and cumbersome. cuCIM reduces these bottlenecks for multidimensional image I/O and processing.

 What Do Data Scientists and Researchers Need?

 Enhanced Image Processing Capabilities

 cuCIM offers accelerated performance through GPU-based image processing and computer vision primitives, which are not readily available for central processing units (CPUs).

 cuCIM offers accelerated performance through GPU-based image processing and computer vision primitives, which are not readily available for central processing units (CPU).